First Olympic women’s ski jump champion

 Learning her trade

-Hailing from Schwäbisch Gmünd in Baden-Wurtemberg, Carina Vogt made her international ski jumping debut in an FIS event in Meinerzhagen (GER) in August 2004, when she was only 12.
-Two years later, she made her first appearance in the Continental Cup, the top ladies’ international competition prior to the introduction of the FIS World Cup, and finished a creditable fourth in the standings in 2007, fifth in 2010 and eighth at the FIS Nordic Junior World Ski Championships in 2011.
+Hailing from Schwäbisch Gmünd in Baden-Wurtemberg, Vogt made her international ski jumping debut aged just 12 in an FIS event in Meinerzhagen (GER) in August 2004.
+Two years later, she made her first appearance in the Continental Cup - the top ladies’ international competition prior to the introduction of the FIS World Cup -and finished a creditable fourth in 2007, fifth in 2010 and eighth at the FIS Nordic Junior World Ski Championships in 2011.

-In April 2011, the IOC Executive Board decided to add women’s ski jumping to the programme for Sochi 2014, and a year later the sport got another huge boost when the International Ski Federation launched the Ski Jumping World Cup, with both male and female athletes provided with a new platform.
+In April 2011, the IOC Executive Board added women’s ski jumping to the programme for Sochi 2014 and a year later the sport got another huge boost when the International Ski Federation launched the Ski Jumping World Cup, providing male and female athletes with a new platform.
 Vogt was a regular on the World Cup podium, racking up four second places and four thirds, but found victory elusive.
 In Sochi, that would change.

 A historic victory

-The inaugural Olympic women’s ski jumping competition took place on Rosa Khutor’s HS106 hill on 11 February 2014, and Vogt marked the occasion by flying out to 103m with her first jump to take the lead.
-Holding her nerve on her second, she jumped 97.5m for a combined total of 247.4 points, which proved just enough for her to win a wholly unexpected gold from Austrian veteran Daniela Iraschko-Stolz and France’s Coline Mattel, while pre-competition favourite Sara Takanashi came in fourth.
+The inaugural Olympic women’s ski jumping competition took place on the HS106 hill in Rosa Khutor on 11 February 2014, and Vogt marked the occasion by flying out to 103m with her first jump to take the lead.
+Holding her nerve on her second, the German jumped 97.5m for a combined total of 247.4 points - just enough for her to win a wholly unexpected gold from Austrian veteran Daniela Iraschko-Stolz and France’s Coline Mattel, while pre-competition favourite Sara Takanashi came in fourth.

 Lost for words

 She followed up by landing her first World Cup win on the HS100 hill in Zaō (JAP) in January 2015, with a second coming her way just 12 days later in Hinzenbach (AUT).
-Yet while she has since failed to add to those two victories on the World Cup scene, her recent performances at FIS Nordic World Ski Championships have been nothing short of flawless.
+While she has since failed to add to those two victories on the World Cup scene, her recent performances at the FIS Nordic World Ski Championships have been nothing short of flawless.

 Rising to the occasion

-Vogt will head to PyeongChang 2018 a four-time world champion, with the first two of those crowns coming in Falun (SWE) in February 2015.
+By the time she headed to PyeongChang 2018, Vogt was a four-time world champion, with the first two of those crowns coming in Falun (SWE) in February 2015.
 The German began by taking gold in the individual normal hill, a medal that Iraschko-Stolz looked to have in her grasp when she scored 122.9 points with her opening leap of 92.5m, with Vogt over three points back, ahead of Japan’s Yuki Ito.